-Instant

-A few moments

-Half a minute

-A minute

-A few minutes

-15 minutes

-Half an hour

-An hour

-A few hours

-An afternoon

-A day

-A few days

-A week

-A couple of weeks

-A month

-A few months

-A season

-Half a year

-A year

-A few years

-A decade

-A lifetime
+Instant A few moments Half a minute A minute A few minutes 15 minutes Half an hour An hour A few hours An afternoon A day A few days A week A couple of weeks A month A few months A season Half a year A year A few years A decade A lifetime

+Every three shifts generated on a defensive roll gives your character one point of spin.

 Example: Tal is fighting with a knife-wielding assassin.
 He uses his Fight skill to defend himself against the attack and gets an Epic (+7) result.
 The assassin only had a Good (+3) attack, so Tal beats him by four shifts.
-Three of these shifts give Tal a single point of spin, so he gets a bonus of +1 on his next turn to clobber the assassin with his fists using his Fight skill.
+Three of these shifts give Tal a single point of spin, so he gets a bonus of +1 to use on his next action or for another player to claim during their action, provided they can explain how Tal's awesome defense result helped them.